FlowFuse/website/src/blog/2023/10/community-news-10.md

 ### Dashboard 2.0 - Where we are, and what’s next?

 The next generation of the Node-RED dashboard is starting to mature.
 Development work on Dashboard 2.0 started earlier this year and amazing progress has been made already.
-Join Joe Pavitt, leader of the Dashboard 2.0 project, who will demostrate the new dashboard project and discuss future plans during our October webinar.
+Join Joe Pavitt, leader of the Dashboard 2.0 project, who will demonstrate the new dashboard project and discuss future plans during our October webinar.

 [Sign-up today](https://flowfuse.com/webinars/2023/dashboard-20/) to join us on October 26.